 Swimming lessons for kids are a good way to get youngsters familiar with the water — but remember, drownings can happen to even experienced swimmers.
 Keep these summer safety tips in mind when you head to the beach or poolside with children.

-When to Enroll Your Child in Swimming Lessons
+When to Start Swimming Lessons

-Chris Vitale, RN, MSN, manager of UPMC Children’s Hospital of Pittsburgh’s Injury Prevention Program, says all kids and adults should learn to swim, but there are many schools of thought on when to start formal lessons.
+Chris Vitale, RN, MSN, manager of UPMC Children’s Hospital of Pittsburgh’s Injury Prevention Program, says all kids and adults should learn to swim, but there are many schools of thought on when to start swimming lessons.

 The American Academy of Pediatrics (AAP) says that children aren’t ready for formal lessons until after their fourth birthday.
 However, “survival” swim lessons are available starting at age 6 months.
 These classes teach babies and small children to roll over on their backs, with the hope that an adult will pull them out of the water quickly.